middleprofessor/middle-professor-website/content/home/about.md

 # Biography

 Jeff Walker is a Professor of Biological Sciences at the University of Southern Maine with a background in geometric morphometrics, biomechanical modeling of swimming and flying animals, and modeling performance trade-offs in functional systems.
-More recent work is devoted to developing tools for best statistical practices in biology.
+More recent work is devoted to developing tools for best statistical practices in bench biology.